H4m5t3r/ot-harjoitustyo/README.md

 ```
 mvn jxr:jxr checkstyle:checkstyle
 ```
-Possible errors can be examined with the file located in *target/site/checkstyle.html*.
+Errors can be examined with the file located in *target/site/checkstyle.html*.
+In this case one error will be thrown regarding the method getDefaultCollisionCheck() in the Shape class.
+This method is actually pretty simple but it exceeds the length limit of 20 lines because of the two-dimensional arrays that are created.

 **Create a jar file:**
 ```